Purchases made through links earn us a small commission, at no extra cost to you.

 Hours: Central Park is open 365 days a years from 6:00 am- 1:00 am.

-Visitor Centers: There are five visitor centers in Central Park open from 9:00 am-7:30 pm in the summer and 10:00 am- 5:00 pm the rest of the year.
+Visitor Centers: There are five visitor centers in Central Park that are typically open from 9:00 am-7:00 pm in the summer and 10:00 am- 5:00 pm the rest of the year.
+Hours can vary and are subject to change.

 - Belvedere Castle (mid-park at 79 St)